jsndyks/dump/diverse-cdt/cdtEngagement.md

 #### **CDT Collaboration**

+This is an internal document ... for thinking purposes!

+Needs developing into a menu for potential collaborators.

 ##### Defining the Centre for Doctoral Training ...

 _Help us co-create the DIVERSE CDT for Data Visualization._